 Employees need extra protection when they’re working from heights.
 After all, one trip, slip, or fall and, well, it’s a long way down.
 But they can trip, slip, or fall as much as they want if they are wearing the proper personal protective gear (PPE).
 It’s the responsibility of employers to provide safe lifelines to their workers.
 Worn out, torn, or frayed lifelines are liable to lawsuits if they cause a fall that results in an injury or death.
 However, with the Lumiform app, you can conduct inspections as frequently as necessary to provide a safe working environment for all your employees.

-The super intuitive mobile application you can:
+The super intuitive mobile application helps you:

 You have questions or would like to schedule a personal demo?
 We are happy to help you!